thomasrichardmcevoy/FASST/PCTDefine.md

 **Deficit Risk Factors**

 Senior managers may not understand security priorities or what actions are advised and make poorer decisions.
 Junior staff may misunderstand policy, guidance or procedures and act in error.
-Mental models of security risk will be deficit - Refout
+Mental models of security risk will be deficit (1).

 **Generic Accimap Levels**

-*At levels*

-TOM 30  Communication & Coordination
+- TOM30  Communication & Coordination
-TOM 32  Culture
+- TOM32  Culture
-TOM 39  Policy & Procedures
+- TOM39  Policy & Procedures
-TOM 40  Qualification, training, experience & competence TOM 41  Risk Assessment and Management
+- TOM40  Qualification, training, experience & competence
+- TOM41  Risk Assessment and Management
-TOM 42  Supervision
+- TOM42  Supervision

-*Takes from*

-*Gives to*

 **Adapted Rassmussen Factor Analysis**

-Poor communication affects the characteristics of control and feedback by either (i) preventing commands from being executed properly or else (ii) preventing the status of a system being properly understood.
+Poor communication affects the characteristics of [control and feedback] and [learning culture] -

+1. preventing commands from being executed properly or else
+2. preventing the status of a system being properly understood.
+3. Creating a barrier to comprehension and learning

+**FASST Dependencies**

+Poor communication can affect [mental models] of risk.

 **Sociotechnical Aspects (COPT)**